 Solar Roadways® customers will find that many types of energy storage can be incorporated for use with the SR system.
-The SR2 prototype parking lot installation uses virtual storage (grid) model.
+Thus far, we have used a virtual storage system for our pilot projects.
 Excess energy is sent to the grid during daylight hours.
 Then power can be drawn back out of the grid at night.
 This flexibility is perfect for SR, as solar energy is only available during the day, and the heating elements and LEDs need access to power at night.
 This also avoids the expense of adding a storage system.
-It’s also ideal for people with concerns about the environmental friendliness of batteries
+It’s also ideal for people with concerns about the environmental friendliness of batteries.

 SR generates clean renewable energy.
-There has been some concern as to who owns the electricity produced by Solar Roadways®.
+There have been some questions as to who owns the electricity produced by Solar Roadways®.

-The short answer is, whoever owns the property, e.g., for driveways, patios, sidewalks – the home owner, for parking lots – the business owner, for airport tarmacs- the owner of airport.
-The ownership of roadways is convoluted: they can be owned privately, by the city, township, county, state, or federal government.
+The short answer is, whoever owns the property, e.g., for driveways, patios, sidewalks – the homeowner, for parking lots – the business owner, for airport tarmacs – the owner of airport.
+Solar Roadway installations can be owned privately, by the city, township, county, state, or federal government.